barnumbirr/tweetuoso/README.md

 Simply execute tweetuoso.py and enjoy!

-Personally I like to add Tweetuoso to my PATH=${PATH}: so that I can execute it whenever I want without needing to navigate to the right directory.
+Personally I like to add Tweetuoso to my PATH=${PATH} so that I can execute it whenever I want without needing to navigate to the right directory.

 ## License